plone/documentation/working-with-content/adding-content/adding-pages.rst

 Your site-administrator may also enable so-called markup languages.
-If you are the sort of person who likes to enter text using so-called mark-up formats, you may switch off the visual editor under your personal preferences, which will replace Kupu with a simplified text entry panel.
+If you are the sort of person who likes to enter text using so-called mark-up formats, you may switch off the visual editor under your personal preferences, which will replace TinyMCE with a simplified text entry panel.
 The mark-up formats available in Plone are:

 -   [Markdown](http://en.wikipedia.org/wiki/Markdown)